What is OAuth?

 Step 5.
 User enters the email address and password and click login, enters their username and password, and then allows access to application.
 Auth server redirects the user to your website with a code as parameter in URL.

 Step 6.
 API server asks Auth server for user information for the given access token.
 Auth server returns details about userid, email, etc.

 Step 7.
 API server identifies the user, and sends the response along with access token.
 Client sends the access token to the API server in the below request.
 API server checks if access token is valid give access to application.

 Correlating and configuring OAuth 2.0 requests is not an easy task.
 You need experience and clear understanding of how OAuth works for your application.
 Since OAuth is enabling very important functionality of any application, it’s very important to carry out performance testing of OAuth APIs for your application.
 If you are using any other open-source tool, such as JMeter, You can convert JMeter tests to LoadView.
 JMeter is not a performance testing solution like LoadView, it’s just a load thrower.
 We need a good performance testing solution like LoadView to execute end-to-end performance testing.

 Learn more about LoadView and sign up for the free trial.
-You’ll receive $20 in load testing credits to start.
+You’ll receive up to 5 free load tests to start.